 Without a doubt, parental interference is the most frustrating thing about coaching.
 Parents believe their kid is the star.
 I'm fortunate to coach team sports so that I can hide weaker players and get every kid in the game for a decent amount of time.
 It helps the athlete keep working and it keeps the parent quiet.

 To me, coaching is not particularly stressful.
 There are definitely some intense moments, 11 seconds on the clock and we are two down, but it's not real stress when you look at the big scheme of life.
 Job stress in coaching comes from outside the gym.

 A degree in teaching or coaching is a standard requirement to coach at a school.
-I don’t have that, but I do have an ability to put a group of athletes that are very diverse in skill, talent, and attitude together and eventually win games and titles.
+I don't have that, but I do have the ability to put a group of athletes who are very diverse in skill, talent, and attitude together and eventually win games and titles.
 I would like to become a coach in a juvenile detention center or somewhere like that.
 I want to bring kids back to the world and I think I can.

 I'm not getting rich in this job, but I am certainly enriched because of it.

 This is a true story told by LatPro.com, the worldwide leader in providing online employment resources for Hispanic and bilingual professionals since 1997.
 With 95 of the Fortune 100 companies using its service, LatPro is the largest diversity employment site in the U.S. and the most complete personal career advancement service for Latino and bilingual professionals.
 Visit to find careers in your field specifically tailored for Hispanic and bilingual professionals like yourself.

 This article was originally published at an earlier date.

 - 3 Companies Hiring Remotely For Sports Lovers ›